FAQ For Landlords and Lettings

 Yes, if you intend to carry out any kind of works in the property.
 For example, when you call out a plumber of gas fitter to the property, it automatically becomes a ‘place of work’ at which point all of the Health & Safety legislation kicks in.
 An asbestos survey helps stop tradesmen, maintenance workers and DIY tenants from disturbing asbestos and contaminating your property.

-Yes.
-The Control of Asbestos Regulations clearly state that a refurbishment and demolition survey is needed before any refurbishment or demolition work is carried out.
 This type of survey is used to locate and describe, as far as reasonably practicable, all ACMs in the area where the refurbishment work will take place or in the whole building if demolition is planned.
 The survey will be fully intrusive and involve destructive inspection, as necessary, to gain access to all areas, including those that may be difficult to reach.
-A refurbishment and demolition survey may also be required in other circumstances, eg when more intrusive maintenance and repair work will be carried out or for plant removal or dismantling’.

 Yes.
 To manage the risk from Asbestos Materials, you will need to:

-- Keep and maintain an up-to-date record of the location, condition, maintenance and removal of all ACMs on the premises
+• Keep and maintain an up-to-date record of the location, condition, maintenance and removal of all ACMs on the premises

-- Repair, seal or remove asbestos if there is a risk of exposure due to its condition or location
+• Repair, seal or remove asbestos if there is a risk of exposure due to its condition or location

-- Maintain ACMs in a good state of repair and regularly monitor their condition
+• Maintain ACMs in a good state of repair and regularly monitor their condition

-- Inform anyone who is liable to disturb the ACMs about their location and condition
+• Inform anyone who is liable to disturb the ACMs about their location and condition

-- Have arrangements and procedures in place so that work which may disturb the ACMs complies with CAR 2012
+• Have arrangements and procedures in place so that work which may disturb the ACMs complies with CAR 2012

-- Review the plan at regular intervals and make changes if circumstances change
+• Review the plan at regular intervals and make changes if circumstances change

 You may be surprised to hear that we actually see asbestos removal as a last resort.
 Asbestos is only dangerous if it is disturbed and therefore no remedial actions may be needed if the ACMs in your building are stable and likely to remain that way.
 Other remedial actions, apart from removal, may also provide a solution if necessary.
 These include encapsulation, isolation, or repairs.

 That’s a bit like calling a car dealer and asking ‘how much does a car cost?’
 The cost of asbestos removal depends on factors such as the type of asbestos, the amount of it, ease or difficulty of access, and more.
 Prices can vary from £100 to several thousand pounds.
 The only definite guide we can give you regarding price is that our rates are amongst the most competitive around.
-Use our online contact form, e-mail info@meyerenvironmental.co.uk, or telephone 02393 072182 to arrange a survey and quotation.

-It depends upon several factors including location, condition, quantity, accessibility etc. A risk assessment show determine how often it needs to be checked however it varies from 6 months to 24 months with 12 months being the industry standard.
+It depends upon several factors including location, condition, quantity, accessibility etc. A risk assessment should determine how often it needs to be checked however it varies from 6 months to 24 months with 12 months being the industry standard.